Harvesting on state forest lands

 • antler sheds.

-How to get a foraging or harvesting state forest permit
+Get a foraging or harvesting state forest permit

-To get your permit, visit the DNR Forestry office closest to the state forest where you want to harvest.
+To get your permit, visit or call ahead to the DNR Forestry office closest to the state forest where you want to harvest.
 It is important that the local forestry office approves where you want to forage or harvest to ensure your safety, along with sustainability of the resource.
 Active timber sales, hunting seasons, road projects, potential for over harvesting in an area, impact to the surrounding forest, and other activities need to be considered before a permit can be issued.

 The minimum permit fee is $25.
 The permit fee varies depending on the species and volume desired.